surniaulula/wpsso/readme.txt

 **A solid social meta tag plugin is the foundation of any good social strategy** &mdash; WordPress Social Sharing Optimization (WPSSO) gives you total control over all the information [social website crawlers](https://developers.facebook.com/docs/sharing/webmasters/crawler) need, improving Google Search ranking, social engagement, and click-through-rates on Facebook, Google+, Twitter, Pinterest, LinkedIn, and many more &mdash; independently of any social sharing buttons you may or may not already use (sharing buttons are not required).

-**WPSSO Pro automatically retrieves and uses information from a wide range or sources**, including All in One SEO Pack, rtMedia for WordPress, BuddyPress and bbPress, Easy Digital Downloads, HeadSpace2 SEO, NextGEN Gallery, MarketPress - WordPress eCommerce, Polylang, The SEO Framework, WooCommerce, WP e-Commerce, WordPress REST API, Yoast SEO (aka WordPress SEO), Yotpo Social Reviews for WooCommerce, Bitly, Google URL Shortener, Gravatar, Ow.ly, Slideshare, TinyURL, Vimeo, Wistia, Your Own URL Shortener (YOURLS), and YouTube.
+**Tired of sub-standard social meta tags from other SEO plugins?** WPSSO Pro automatically retrieves and uses information from a wide range or sources, including All in One SEO Pack, bbPress, BuddyPress, Co-Authors Plus, Easy Digital Downloads, HeadSpace2 SEO, NextGEN Gallery, MarketPress - WordPress eCommerce, Polylang, rtMedia for WordPress (BuddyPress and bbPress), The SEO Framework, WooCommerce, WP e-Commerce, WordPress REST API, Yoast SEO (aka WordPress SEO), Yotpo Social Reviews for WooCommerce, along with service APIs like Bitly, Google URL Shortener, Gravatar, Ow.ly, Slideshare, TinyURL, Vimeo, Wistia, Your Own URL Shortener (YOURLS), and YouTube.

+**Optional Free and Pro extension plugins** for Mobile App Meta, Place / Location and Local Business Meta, complete Schema JSON-LD markup, Ridiculously Responsive Social Sharing Buttons, and more.

 = Quick List of Features =